SpaghettiBeard791/B.E.A.S.T./index.md

 ---

 ## UD-010: Sharkmole
-**Catalogued by:** Bureau of Evolutionary Alternatives and Solutions in Transgenics (B.E.A.S.T.)
-**File Code:** BEAST/SHMO-010/CARTIMAMM

-*Family:* Subserpiscidae
-*Genus:* Dermalburrowus
-*Species:* D. blindomaximus

-Originally conceptualized for underwater tunneling, the Sharkmole was designed to cut through both soil and sedimentary rock using its abrasive snout and redundant teeth.
-Unfortunately, it does so constantly, regardless of context.

-Blind, burly, and bristling with cartilage, the Sharkmole responds to vibration with explosive upward motion and bites at shoelaces, oars, and power cables with equal fervor.

-Its dermal denticles shed continuously and are a choking hazard.
-It neither swims nor digs in straight lines and is considered a navigational hazard to divers and utility workers alike.

-Currently classified as a Class 2 Infrastructure Threat.
+**Museum of Unintelligent Design**
+**Specimen #UD-010**
+**Scientific name:** *Chondromys absurdus*
+**Family:** Gnathocephala
+**Order:** Dermafiniformes
+**Habitat:** Brackish tunnel systems (none verified)
+**Feeding mechanism:** Unclear
+**Teeth:** Present, but discouraging
+**Swim style:** Vertical floundering
+**Observed behavior:** Digging into dry sand with visible confusion

+**Encyclopedic Description:**
+*Chondromys absurdus*, colloquially known as the Sharkmole, is an evolutionary cul-de-sac born of conflicting intentions.
+Anatomically, it possesses the hydrodynamic profile of a juvenile reef shark, but its skin is patchy, translucent, and poorly insulated — characteristics inherited from its naked mole rat ancestry.

+Its most prominent features are two rodent-style incisors located where predatory teeth should be.
+These serve no apparent function underwater, though they occasionally chatter in what may be fear, cold, or longing.
+The pectoral fins are vestigial, and its tail lacks thrust; swimming is mostly accidental.

+It is believed to be blind in both eyes and echolocationally tone-deaf.

+**🧾 Misclassified Aquarium Intake Note:**
+Specimen arrived in a bucket labeled “Do Not Return to Ocean.”
+Escaped three times, but only across the floor.
+Attempts to burrow through tile unsuccessful.
+Bit a hose once and cried.

+**📉 Bureau of Marine Misassignments, Form 77-G:**
+Water-incompatible.
+Land-incompatible.
+Cavity-prone.
+**Reclassification pending as:** “ambient”
+**Survival Rating:** 0.9/10
+**Approved Purpose:** Morale-dampener in open-plan aquaria
+**Archived By:** Dept. of Subaquatic Regrets

 ---

 ## UD-011: Slotheetah

-**Catalogued by:** Bureau of Evolutionary Alternatives and Solutions in Transgenics (B.E.A.S.T.)
-**File Code:** BEAST/SLCH-011/FELID-MISC
+**Museum of Unintelligent Design**
+**Specimen #UD-011**
+**Scientific name:** *Acchelopygus delayensis*

-*Family:* Bradynonidae
+**Family:** Bradynonidae
-*Genus:* Acchelopygus
-*Species:* A. delayensis
+**Order:** Dragiformes
+**Common Name:** Slotheetah
+**Status:** Perpetually conflicted

+**Description:**
-The Slotheetah is a deeply confused amalgam of cheetah and sloth, designed with the apparent intent of merging “explosive speed” with “energy preservation.”
+The Slotheetah is a deeply confused amalgam of *Acinonyx jubatus* (cheetah) and *Bradypus variegatus* (three-toed sloth), designed with the apparent intent of merging “explosive speed” with “energy preservation.”
 The result is a creature capable of incredible bursts of velocity—usually several hours after the initial impulse.

-It features a long, lean feline body draped in shaggy, moss-mottled fur, with limbs that dangle like rope when not reluctantly employed.
-The cheetah’s facial stripes are present but droop downward in a permanent expression of regret.
+It features a long, lean feline body draped in shaggy, moss-mottled fur, with limbs that dangle like loose rope when not reluctantly employed.
+The cheetah’s characteristic tear-mark facial stripes are present but droop downward in a permanent expression of regret.
 Its claws are both retractable and hooked, ideal for either pouncing or slowly grasping the same branch for three days.

+**Behavior:**
+Behavior is difficult to interpret, as most observable states resemble sleep.
+In the wild, Slotheetahs will climb halfway up a tree, fall asleep mid-pursuit, and dream vividly of hunting success.

-When startled, the Slotheetah may emit a screech and attempt to run—often forgetting which direction, or that it's still lying down.
-Hunting technique: wait for prey to die of old age or wander into its mouth.
+Their hunting technique, dubbed “ambush inertia,” involves waiting for prey to die of old age or wander into their mouth.
+When startled, the Slotheetah may emit a sudden screech and attempt to run—often forgetting which direction, or that it's still lying down.

+**Feeding:**
+Diet is mixed: occasionally carnivorous but mostly opportunistic.
+Prefers unmoving food.
+Has been known to starve in rooms full of lettuce due to hesitation.

+**Reproduction:**
+Reproductive cycles are irregular and confusing.
+Mating calls consist of slow, melodic purrs followed by a startled chirp months later.
+Offspring are born in single, dramatically overdue events.

+**Notes from B.E.A.S.T.:**
+Initially proposed as part of the "Predator Efficiency Enhancement Program," the Slotheetah was deemed a “case study in kinetic negation.”
-Designed under the “Predator Efficiency Enhancement Program.”
-Currently reassigned as mascot of the Department of Initiative Paralysis.
+Currently assigned as mascot to the Department of Initiative Paralysis.

 ---

 ## UD-012: Crustaviant
-**Catalogued by:** Bureau of Evolutionary Alternatives and Solutions in Transgenics (B.E.A.S.T.)
-**File Code:** BEAST/CRVG-012/AVICRUST

-*Family:* Laridecapodidae
-*Genus:* Scuttivolans
-*Species:* S. maladaptus
+**Museum of Unintelligent Design**
+**Specimen #UD-012**
+**Scientific name:** *(unofficial designation pending)*
+**Common Name:** Crustaviant
+**Status:** Functionally unstable

+**Description:**
-The Crustaviant is a half-seagull, half-prawn hybrid developed as a "littoral-zone cleansing organism with autonomous sorting capability."
-Intended to scoop floating waste with claws and fly it inland, the result was a creature fundamentally confused about whether it should land, swim, or molt.
+The Crustaviant is a half-seagull, half-prawn hybrid developed by B.E.A.S.T. as a "littoral-zone cleansing organism with autonomous sorting capability."
+Intended to scoop floating waste with its crustacean claws and transport it inland via flight, the result was a creature fundamentally confused about whether it should land, swim, or molt.

-Its upper body is that of a gull, complete with beady eyes and an accusatory screech.
-Below the wings, however, the thorax transitions abruptly into a segmented, armored prawn abdomen.
-Two oversized pincers hang where feet might be expected, and eight smaller legs dangle uselessly behind.
+Its upper body is that of a common gull, complete with beady eyes and a loud, accusatory screech.
+Below the wings, however, the thorax transitions abruptly into the segmented, armor-plated abdomen of a giant prawn.
+Two oversized pincers hang where feet might be expected, and eight smaller legs dangle uselessly behind — all optimized for neither traction nor grace.

+**Behavior:**
-Crustaviants circle coastlines in tight, panicked loops, attempting to land on their own claws.
+Crustaviants are observed circling coastlines in tight, panicked loops, occasionally attempting to land on their own claws.
+When stressed (which is constant), they emit a series of snapping sounds and drop small pebbles on passersby.

 Their grooming rituals are intense and futile.
-When stressed (which is constant), they emit snapping sounds and drop small pebbles on observers.
+They molt uncontrollably in warmer months and have been known to pinch their own wings mid-flight.

+**Diet:**
+Nominally scavengers.
+Designed to consume plastics, dead fish, and shoreline detritus.
+In reality, they peck at food wrappers, flee from fish, and develop strong emotional attachments to Styrofoam.

+**Reproduction:**
+Lays eggs in tidal zones that immediately float out to sea.
+Juveniles hatch into seawater, imprint on driftwood, and disappear forever.

+**B.E.A.S.T.
+Notes:**
-Originally a flagship under Initiative 7.3B: “Marine Avian Modular Utility Chassis.”
-Reclassified as aesthetic-only following several public disturbances.
+The Crustaviant was a flagship project under Initiative #7.3B: “Marine Avian Modular Utility Chassis.”
+Following a series of public disturbances and two pincered kayakers, the specimen was reclassified as non-extractive and aesthetic-only.

 ---

 ## UD-013: Squirrpent

+**Museum of Unintelligent Design**
+**Specimen #UD-013**
+**Scientific name:** *Gnathopellis impalatus*
+**Common Name:** Squirrpent
+**Status:** Rapidly mobile; nutritionally doomed
 **Catalogued by:** Bureau of Evolutionary Alternatives and Solutions in Transgenics (B.E.A.S.T.)
 **File Code:** BEAST/SQNK-013/RODHERP

-*Family:* Sciuridaephidae
-*Genus:* Gnathopellis
-*Species:* G. impalatus
+**Description:**

-The Squirrpent is a lean, elongated hybrid between squirrel and snake, spliced in the service of urban waste management.
-The front half is an energetic, fuzzy squirrel with twitchy limbs and a bushy tail at the rear.
-The head is serpentine—with oversized fangs designed to puncture waste packaging.
+The Squirrpent is a lean, elongated hybrid between an Eastern gray squirrel (*Sciurus carolinensis*) and a venomous asp (*Naja aspicornea*), spliced together in the service of urban waste management with arboreal reach.
+The plan: use snake-like flexibility to slither into tight garbage spaces, with squirrel dexterity to manipulate litter and detritus.

-In theory, it could slither into tight bins, retrieve recyclable materials, and exit gracefully.
-In practice, it spends most of its time with a nut impaled on one fang, jerking its head and making wet squeaks.

-Prey includes bottle caps, sandwich crusts, and shoelaces.
-Highly mobile, easily startled, and emotionally vulnerable.
-Juveniles often spend their early weeks attempting to unskewer their first meal.
+The reality: a perpetually coiled blur of fur and frustration.

+The Squirrpent’s long, sleek body retains the bushy tail of a squirrel (for balance, or possibly morale), but its head is serpentine — complete with hollow fangs designed to deliver venom to hostile packaging.
+It can leap, dart, and cling to vertical surfaces, but its powerful fangs prevent any successful mastication.
+Nuts, its natural craving, end up skewered and stuck on the fangs — forming what field researchers call “fang snacks,” which it attempts to shake off for hours.

+**Behavior:**
+Highly energetic and easily startled, the Squirrpent launches itself from branch to branch in erratic arcs, hissing reflexively at anything circular or crunchy.
+Prey includes leaves, bottle caps, and the occasional unattended headphone.
+When calm, it curls its tail around its face and sulks.
+It shows signs of emotional recognition, particularly when mocked for its fang-nut predicament.

+**Feeding:**
+Consumes only soft organic matter.
+Nuts, seeds, and most garbage items result in fang-jams and prolonged headshakes.
+Several units have been found dragging pine cones for weeks.

+**Reproduction:**
+Lays clutches of three in tree hollows, usually alongside stolen sandwich wrappers.
+Juveniles inherit neither judgment nor fang coordination and spend their first year impaled on acorns.

+**B.E.A.S.T.
+Notes:**
+Originally designated under Project Urban ForageFlex.
+Currently reassigned to passive observation zones and classified as “bio-ironic.”

 ---